|The Very Rev. John P. Streit, Dean|

 St. Paul’s Cathedral looks like a bank on the outside and a United Nations gathering on the inside.

 Ed Broms, our Music Director, is an accomplished jazz musician, a classically trained organist and was a musician with Blue Man Group for seven years.
-Stephanie Spellers, the Priest and Lead Organizer for the Crossing (the Cathedral's emerging church service), is a nationally recognized workshop leader on radical welcome.
+Tricia de Beer, the Interim Priest and Lead Organizer for the Crossing (the Cathedral's emerging church service), is a nationally recognized workshop leader on radical welcome.
 Steve Bonsey, our Canon Pastor, follows a disciplined prayer life and yoga practice.
 Barbara Harris, the first woman bishop in the Anglican Communion, came out of her second retirement to be with us one day a week and one Sunday a month.
 Tina Rathbone, a new priest who works with our homeless neighbors, is a former journalist and author of two award-winning books, including one on women in prison.
 I write fiction and love to snowboard.
 This is an Episcopal cathedral?

 Since September 2000, almost exactly a year before 9/11, Muslims have gathered here for Ju’mah, their weekly Friday prayers.
 The week of the attacks I joined them for their prayers to make absolutely clear how welcome they continued to be.